82Crafted

 The toner that built BoJ's global TikTok empire alongside Relief Sun.
 The base is 68% rice extract — the same fermented rice tradition Korean grandmothers used to brighten skin — paired with 2% niacinamide and alpha-arbutin for a gentle brightening lift.
 Texture is between water and a watery milk, hence the name.
 Applies in two presses without dragging, finishes with a soft, slightly luminous skin feel.
 The most beginner-friendly Korean toner on the market and still the one most Korean readers keep buying.

-Shop SKIN1004 Water-Fit Toner on Olive Young Global →
+Shop SKIN1004 Brightening Toner on Olive Young Global → Also at Stylevana — US/UK/AU/EU shipping →

-Numbuzin No.3 Skin Softening Serum Toner (넘버즈인 3번 토너)
+Numbuzin No.3 Silky First Texture Boosting Toner (넘버즈인 3번 토너)

 Numbuzin builds its line around fermentation, and No.3 is its hero toner.
-30% galactomyces ferment plus niacinamide plus panthenol in a serum-density base — heavier than a typical toner, lighter than an essence.
+The brand's signature 50 fermented ingredients stacked with niacinamide, panthenol, ceramide, and centella asiatica in a serum-density base — heavier than a typical toner, lighter than an essence.
 Reads as one product that can replace both steps in a minimalist routine.
-The fermented galactomyces is the same active that made SK-II's Pitera Essence famous, at roughly an eighth of the price.
+The brand's marketing line — "silky first texture boosting" — undersells what it actually does, which is build a layered glow over weeks of consistent use.
 Best for dry-skin readers who want a single rich step instead of layered thin ones.

 Best Toners for Oily & Acne-Prone Skin (지성·여드름성 피부)